After studying this chapter, you will be able to

 The first two tastes (salty and sour) are triggered by the cations Na+ and H+.
 The other tastes result from food molecules binding to a G protein-coupled receptor.
 A G protein signal transduction system ultimately leads to depolarization of the gustatory cell.
 The sweet taste is the sensitivity of gustatory cells to the presence of glucose dissolved in the saliva.
 Other monosaccharides such as fructose, or artificial sweeteners such as aspartame (NutraSweet™), saccharine, or sucralose (Splenda™) also activate the sweet receptors.
 The affinity for each of these molecules varies, and some will taste sweeter than glucose because they bind to the G protein-coupled receptor differently.

-The taste known as umami is often referred to as the savory taste.
-Like sweet and bitter, it is based on the activation of G protein–coupled receptors by a specific molecule.
+The taste known as umami is often referred to as the savoury taste.
+Like sweet and bitter, it is based on the activation of G protein-coupled receptors by a specific molecule.
 The molecule that activates this receptor is the amino acid L-glutamate.
-Therefore, the umami flavor is often perceived while eating protein-rich foods.
-Not surprisingly, dishes that contain meat are often described as savory.
+Therefore, the umami flavour is often perceived while eating protein-rich foods.
+Not surprisingly, dishes that contain meat are often described as savoury.